Icear/PRTS/README.md

 # Arkngihts Auto Fight Script

-This is a script helping you do something repetitive such as 1-7 loop.
+This is a script to do some repetitive work such as 1-7.

 Warning: This script is made only for personal interest to verify what I have learnd.
 Using this script may lead to account ban. **Use this script at your own risk**